European-Unified-ID/EUID-docs/README.md

 #### How do companies interfacing with EUID tokens know which decryption key to apply?

-Metadata supplies with the EUID token discloses the timestamp of encryption, which informs which decryption key applies.
+Metadata supplied with the EUID token discloses the timestamp of encryption, which informs which decryption key applies.

 #### Can a user opt out of targeted advertising tied to their EUID?

 Yes, through the [Transparency and Control Portal](https://transparentadvertising.eu), a user can opt out of being served targeted ads tied to their EUID.
-The request will be distributed through EUID Administrator and EUID Operators to all relevant members.
+The request is distributed through the EUID Core System and EUID Operators to all relevant paricipants.
 Some publishers and service providers have the option to limit access to their products based on a user’s participation in EUID and it is the publisher’s responsibility to communicate this as part of their value exchange dialog with the user.

 #### How does a user know where to access the opt-out portal?